Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Detailed analysis of the bubble response

 To experimentally measure $R(t)$ we employ an image-processing algorithm to extract the bubble contour from the side-view video recordings.
-As long as the bubble maintains axisymmetry, i.e., before developing sectoral shape modes, its volume $V(t)$ can be determined by integrating the area of disks stacked along the axis of symmetry $z$, defined by the bubble contour $R(z,t)$, as follows:

-where $z^{-}$ and $z^{+}$ represent the limiting values within which the contour of the bubble contour $R(z,t)$ is defined.
-The radius $R(t)$ of a volume-equivalent spherical bubble can then be determined as follows:
+As long as the bubble maintains axisymmetry, i.e., before developing sectoral shape modes, its volume $V(t)$ can be determined by integrating the area of disks stacked along the axis of symmetry $z$, defined by the bubble contour $R(z,t)$, as $ V(t) =\pi \int_{z^{-}}^{z^{+}} R(z,t)^2 dz, $ where $z^{-}$ and $z^{+}$ represent the limiting values within which the contour of the bubble $R(z,t)$ is defined.
+The radius $R(t)$ of a volume-equivalent spherical bubble can then be determined as:

-The radial motion of this equivalent spherical bubble of radius $R(t)$, subjected to a spatially uniform acoustic driving can be described using the Rayleigh–Plesset equation for mildly compressible Newtonian media, which reads:
+The radial motion of this equivalent spherical bubble of radius $R(t)$ in proximity to a solid boundary and subjected to a spatially uniform acoustic field, can be approximated by the Rayleigh–Plesset equation for mildly compressible Newtonian fluids.
+The influence of the nearby solid boundary is incorporated using the method of images \citep{Strasberg1953TheLiquids}, yielding the following formulation:

-where over-dots denote time differentiation, $\rho_{\rm l}$ the liquid density, $c_{\rm l}$ the speed of sound in the medium, $p_{\rm g}$ the gas pressure within the bubble, $\sigma_{\rm lg}$ the liquid-gas surface tension, $p_{\infty}$ the undisturbed ambient pressure, $p_{\rm d}(t)$ the acoustic driving pressure and $\mu_{\rm l}$ the dynamic viscosity of the medium.
-To incorporate the influence of the solid boundary, we employ the method of images \citep{Strasberg1953TheLiquids}.
-This approach, rooted in the potential flow theory, simulates a flat boundary within the flow field by introducing a virtual bubble mirroring the real bubble on the opposite side of the boundary.
-Due to the linear nature of the potential flow approximation, the influence of each bubble on the flow field can be analysed independently.
-From the continuity equation, the velocity field $u_{\rm l}(r,t)$ induced by each bubble is given by:

-where $r$ is the radial coordinate, with the origin of the coordinate system at the center of the bubble.
-The corresponding pressure field $p_{\rm l}(r,t)$ can be derived from the momentum equation:

-where the nonlinear term is omitted due to its relatively smaller magnitude compared to the other terms.
-Integrating this equation yields the pressure field:

-which acts as an additional driving pressure for the second bubble.
-Therefore the equation governing the radial motion of a bubble in proximity to a solid boundary can be approximated as follows:

-where $d=R_0$ is the distance from the center of the bubble to the wall.
-To solve this equation, it is necessary to determine the gas pressure $p_{\rm g}$ within the bubble.
-Given its simplicity, the assumption of a polytropic process is widely employed:

-with $p_{\rm g,0}$ denoting the bubble internal pressure at rest, $R_0$ the equilibrium bubble radius, and $n$ the polytropic index.